 There’s many of these available on the market – but for us, there were two brands that stood out above the competition.

-The company boasts that it will keep drinks cold for up to 100 hours in 64oz model (that’s approximately 1.8 liters for those of us using the metric systems) and 14 hours of their 20oz model (that’s just over half a liter, so just a bit more than the standard plastic Evian water bottle) and we can attest to this.
-It does this by making a vacuum between the two layers of stainless steel that make up the bottle – so just like a Thermos flask for those that remember high school physics.
+The company boasts that it will keep drinks cold for up to 100 hours in 64oz model (that’s approximately 1.8 litres for those of us using the metric systems) and 14 hours of their 20oz model (that’s just over half a litre, so just a bit more than the standard plastic Evian water bottle) and we can attest to this.
+It does this by making a vacuum between the two layers of stainless steel that make up the bottle – so just like a Thermos flask for those that remember GCSE physics.

 We can back up the company’s claim – we put some hot tea in the flask at 8 in the morning and were able to enjoy a piping hot drink on the commute home at 6.30pm.